-Let’s consider that the screens are permeable media, so the fluid capacity will increase as the fluid viscosity decreases and as the density increase ( as the density will push the fluid to drop through the screens).
+Let’s consider that the screens are porous media so that the fluid capacity will increase as the mud viscosity decreases and the density increases.
+This capacity increase is because the density will push the fluid to drop through the screens).

 - The shale shaker is the only solids control device that makes a separation based on the physical size of the particle.
-The separation size is dictated by the opening sizes in the shaker screens.
+The opening sizes dictate the separation size in the shaker screens.
 Hydrocyclones and centrifuges separate solids based on differences between their relative mass and the fluid.

-- Shale shakers with linear vibratory motion are preferred for most applications because of their superior processing capacity and fine screening ability.
-Circular motion or unbalanced elliptical motion shakers are recommended as scalping shakers in cascading systems.
+- Most oil and gas companies (100 Oil and Gas Companies List With Top 10) prefer shale shakers with linear vibratory motion for most applications because of their superior processing capacity and fine screening ability.
+Circular or unbalanced elliptical motion shakers are recommended as scalping shakers in cascading systems.

-- Vibration of the shaker basket creates G-forces which help drive shear thinning fluids such as drilling mud through the screens.
+- The vibration of the shaker basket creates G-forces which help drive shear-thinning fluids such as drilling mud through the screens.
 Vibration also conveys solids off the screens.
 Most linear motion shakers operate in the range of 3 to 4 G’s to balance throughput with screen life.
 G-force is a function of vibration frequency (rpm) and stroke length.

 - “High-Speed” should not be equated with “high performance”.
-Laboratory tests indicate that, in the normal operating range for linear motion shale shakers, lower frequency vibration and longer stroke lengths improve throughput capacity.
+Laboratory tests indicate that lower frequency vibration and longer stroke lengths improve throughput capacity in the normal operating range for linear motion shale shakers.
 Most linear motion shakers operate at 1200 to 1800 rpm.

 - Avoid deck inclinations above 3˚.
 High deck angles reduce solids conveyance and increase the risk of grinding soft or friable solids through the screens.

-- Shakers are designed to accept either hookstrip or rigid frame screen panels.
-Hookstrip screen panels are the most common and are usually cheaper, although cuttings wetness can be a concern due to deck curvature.
-Flat, rigid frame panels promote even fluid coverage, but can cost more.
+- The shaker’s design allows it to accept either hook strips or rigid frame screen panels.
+Hook strip screen panels are the most common and are usually cheaper, although cuttings’ wetness can be a concern due to deck curvature.
+Flat, rigid frame panels promote even fluid coverage but can cost more.

 - Shakers may have single or tandem screening decks.
-Single deck shakers offer mechanical simplicity and full access to the screening surface.
-Single deck shakers may be arranged to process mud sequentially as a “cascading” system to improve performance under high solids loading conditions.
+Single-deck shakers offer mechanical simplicity and full access to the screening surface.
+We may arrange single deck shakers to process mud sequentially as a “cascading” system to improve performance under high solids loading conditions.
 Tandem deck shakers offer improved processing capacity under high solids loading conditions when space is limited.

-- Manifolds should provide even distribution of mud and solids to each shaker.
+- Manifolds should provide an even distribution of mud and solids to each shaker.
 Avoid branch tee’s.

-- Operating guidelines are provided for optimising screen life and cuttings dryness, handling sticky solids, polymer muds, blinding and LCM problems.
+- There are operating guidelines for optimizing screen life and cuttings dryness, handling sticky solids, polymer muds, blinding, and LCM problems.